w3f/w3f-education/docs/Parachain/beginner/section3/developing-parachain.md

 Once complete, you should be able to build (`cargo build --release`) and re-launch your collator.
 Keep in mind you will also have to upgrade your parachain on the Relay chain, or re-register it.

+#### Upgrading your parachain with a new runtime

+Upgrading your parachain usually involves two steps:

+1. Authorize the upgrade by providing its hash via `authorize_upgrade`
+2. Enact the upgrade via `enact_authorized_upgrade`

+These first notify the relay chain of the new PVF, then actually enact that upgrade with our new runtime.

+## Register a second, custom parachain

+Another, more advanced option would be to provision another parachain.
+It would follow the same process as described, only you could challenge yourself by adding an XCM config to enable cross-consensus messaging within your network.
+Another option would be to configure it as a system parachain, which is a parachain that fulfills a specific role and uses the relay chain as a form of economic security.